HappyIosDeveloper/PersianJustify/README.md

 ##### [Just download the project and you will be figure it out.](https://github.com/HappyIosDeveloper/PersianJustifyExample)

 ### Problems:
-- It not optimized yet and takes a lot of energy to work.
+- Not optimized (yet) and consumes a lot of energy.
-- There is some weird UI issues in text with some fonts.
+- Some weird UI issues in text with some fonts.
-- I don't know if it works well with all Hebrew languages.
+- Not tested with all Hebrew languages.
-- It needs the unit tests.
+- It needs more tests.

 ### PS:
 #### I accept the helps to fix the bugs and improve the functionality with open arms.